asa55/azure-virtual-network-docs-as-flashcards/Deck/Overview/About-Virtual-Network/1-What-is-Azure-Virtual-Network.md

 ######

-What are key scenarios you can accomplish with a virtual network?
+Key scenarios you can accomplish with a virtual network include

 %